 Kiroro has a reasonably even spread of beginner, intermediate and advanced terrain, and the base of the resort is particularly good for first-time skiers looking to build confidence.
 Intermediate and advanced skiers will enjoy the wide, open runs and the odd mogul line, though true expert skiers may struggle to find in-bounds terrain that seriously challenges.

 Venturing into the trees is where the fun really starts, and on a classic Kiroro powder day (and there are many), this is where the skiing can be as good as anywhere.
-Fortunately, Kiroro’s Ski Patrol seem to be relatively lenient when it comes to exploring areas outside the marked runs.
+Kiroro’s Ski Patrol has opened several off-piste areas with clear entry and exit point signage, intended for advanced skiers and snowboarders.

 Hokkaido’s ski resorts – Kiroro included – like to boast that they have the best snow in the world.
 For the most part it’s true.
 Hokkaido benefits from cold winds that blow over from Siberia and deposit huge quantities on snow all over the island (Japan’s northernmost prefecture), and choosing a resort with the best snow is splitting hairs.